As the greater landscape of industry shifts beneath our feet, a crucial element is quietly evolving with it: the expectations of investors.

 To determine the value of a potential investment, firms have begun using a specific set of criteria designed to evaluate a company’s sustainability.
 That is to say, how well will the company hold up to environmental scrutiny?
 How strong are its relationships in its social ecosystem?
 Is leadership transparent or will they end up in the headlines in a few years?

-These questions address investor priorities that have been developing for years.
-But with ESG standards, they’ve gotten better than ever at asking them.
+These questions address investor priorities that have been developing for years and the focus has been shifting toward socially responsible investing.
+And with ESG standards, they’ve gotten better than ever at asking them.

 What is ESG?